 The City partners with three shelters providing services to homeless households.
-Roof Above (formerly The Men's Shelter of Charlotte) provides emergency shelter to homeless men.
+Roof Above provides emergency shelter to homeless men.
 The Salvation Army Center of Hope provides shelter to single women and families.
 Safe Alliance provides shelter to victims of domestic violence and sexual assault.

-Along with the emergency shelter organizations, several other non-profit housing partners assist with providing transitional housing.
-These organizations provide temporary rental assistance through HOME, ESG, and locally-funded programs.
-Two partner organizations, Supportive Housing Communities and Roof Above (formerly Urban Ministries), develop supportive housing specifically for chronically homeless men and women.
+Along with the emergency shelter organizations, several other non-profit housing partners provide transitional housing with wrap around services.
+Multiple organizations offer short and medium-term financial assistance and/or supportive service through HOME, ESG, and locally-funded programs.
+Roof Above continues to develop supportive housing specifically for chronically homeless men and women.
 There continues to be a considerable need for services directed at ending and preventing homelessness.
-The City will continue to fund support for shelters and temporary rental assistance with a goal of self-sufficiency, and capital projects that create new housing options for persons experiencing homelessness.
+Efforts are being directed at Street Outreach activities to engage unsheltered individuals and local initiatives.
+The city will continue to fund support for shelters, street outreach, short-medium term financial assistance with a goal of self-sufficiency, and capital projects that create new housing options for persons experiencing homelessness.